-Or ARO as they are know are on the race box to help the Principal Race Officer, PRO.
-You will need to be able to climb the race box ladder as the first requisite.
+Or ARO as they are know are on the race box to help the Race Officer, RO.

 Assistant duties include, preparing the course boards, setting the signal flags and taking boat numbers and times accurately for the results.
 A small amount of racing knowledge would be an advantage but you could be a third pair of hands on busy days.

-Most PRO's choose their own ARO, but you could look on the Duty roster to see who is the PRO for a particular day and ask if they would like extra help.
+Most RO's choose their own ARO, but you could look on the Duty roster to see who is the RO for a particular day and ask if they would like extra help.

 All duties can be explained in more detail by the office / sailing committee .